A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/README.md

 - **Incident Response:** Applying the NIST Incident Response Plan framework to handle each phase of cyber incidents, from detection through to remediation.
 - **Threat Analysis:** Leveraging the MITRE ATT&CK Framework and Cyber Kill Chain to analyze attacker tactics, techniques, and procedures (TTPs).
 - **Threat Simulation:** Creating realistic attack simulations, including phishing campaigns, reverse TCP sessions, and persistence tactics, for testing detection and response capabilities.
-- **Blue Team Operations:** Building defensive security skills and applying them to monitor, detect, and respond to threats in an Active Directory environment.
+- **Blue Team Operations:** Building defensive security skills and applying them to monitor, detect, and respond to threats.
 - **Network Traffic Analysis:** Gaining insights into network behavior, identifying suspicious patterns, and filtering malicious traffic.
-- **Malware Analysis Fundamentals:** Basic reverse-engineering of malware behaviors, such as persistence and lateral movement, to understand the threat landscape.

 ## Tools Used in the Lab